-Food for Life Served Here is available for all organisations who serve food.
+Food for Life Served Here is available for all organisations catering food.
 The fixed bronze standards apply to all caterers while silver and gold are assessed using a points based system.
 Points are achieved at silver and gold for sourcing environmentally friendly and ethical food, steps taken towards making healthy eating easy and championing local food producers.

 Food for Life Served Here applies only to food.
-The standards do not cover drinks although you can achieve points at silver and gold for using organic milk (see section 2.1.1 for more information).
+The bronze standards do not apply to drinks, but you can achieve points towards silver and gold for using organic milk and for serving ethical and organic drinks.
+See sections 2.1.1 and 2.1.8.

-You can apply for Food for Life Served Here using the form available on our website or call 0117 914 2434.
+You can apply for Food for Life Served Here using the form available on our website or call 01173 145 180.